 Atlas data is a critical resource for scientists and conservation and can be used to inform recovery plans for species at risk, environmental assessments, and land use planning.
 The atlas is an invaluable reference for both environment and resource managers and birders alike.

-The Ontario breeding bird atlas contains more than 700 full colour pages of photographs, maps, and charts for the 300 species that breed in the province for the special price of $60.
+The Ontario breeding bird atlas contains more than 700 full colour pages of photographs, maps, and charts for the 300 species that breed in the province for the price of $63.
 Profits from the sale of atlases go towards bird conservation projects in Ontario.
 Order your copy now!

 The Atlas is a monumental achievement.
 Not only is it a stirring example of co-operative research but the detailed results have been presented with a remarkable clarity and style.